cjacker/hv-serial-updi-programmer/README.md

 [dwdebug](https://github.com/dcwbrown/dwire-debug) and [pyupdi](https://github.com/mraardvark/pyupdi) provide a covenient and cheap solution by using a standard TTL serial port to program debugwire and UPDI AVR MCU.

-You can follow below circuit to make a adapter yourself, then connect it to debugwire or UPDI pin, use dwdebug and pyupdi to program and debug (dwdebug for debugwire, no opensource hardware debug solution for UPDI up to now).
+You can follow below circuit to make a adapter yourself, then connect it to debugwire or UPDI pin, use dwdebug and pyupdi to program and debug (dwdebug for debugwire, no opensource UPDI debug hardware solution up to now).

 <img src="https://user-images.githubusercontent.com/1625340/173095833-39e2ad1f-9864-4bdb-afde-500b129f972b.png" width="50%"/>

-As I tested, it works with ch34x and ftx232 usb to serial adapters.
+As I tested, it works with my ch34x and ftx232 usb to serial adapters.

-For solution 1, the '4.7k resistor' can be replaced by 1k to 4.7k resistor, you can test it using breadboard, it's depend on your serial adapter, maybe it already integerated a resistor.
+For solution 1, the '4.7k resistor' can be replaced by 1k to 4.7k resistor, it depend on your serial adapter. you can test it using breadboard and find out the best resistance value you should use, 'the best' means it can establish stable connection.

-For solution 2, the '1N5819' diode can be replaced by 1N914/1N4148, and some zener diode as I tried also works very well.
+For solution 2, the '1N5819' diode can be replaced by 1N914/1N4148, and some zener diodes as I tried also works very well.

 # DIY High Voltage Serial UPDI programmer